sanuja-gayantha/Simple-trading-robot-for-forex-market/README.md

 Mql5 folder - This contain mql5 code , you need to put that script to Experts folder.
 	  to do this open Metatrader5 go File > Open Data Folder > MQL5 > Experts > (add mql5 script heae)

-for more details read User Manual.
+For more details read User Manual.
 (Use this software at your own risk)